 Croley has taught creative writing at Denison since 2011.
 He won an NEA Fellowship in Literature for 2016 as well as an Ohio Arts Council Individual Excellence Award.
 He is the author of Any Other Place: Stories.
 His fiction and essays have appeared in the International New York Times, Bloomberg, VQR, The Paris Review Daily, Kenyon Review Online, LitHub, Narrative, and elsewhere.

-Shuler is associate professor of English at Denison, where he teaches American literature, Black Studies, and chairs the concentration in Narrative Journalism.
+Shuler is associate professor of English at Denison, where he teaches American literature, Black Studies, and chairs the Journalism program.
 He is the author of four books, including This is Ohio: The Overdose Crisis and the Front Lines of a New America, which came out earlier this month.
 His writing has appeared in The New Republic, Pacific Standard, Christian Science Monitor, Salon, Los Angeles Times, among others.